search icon

 With so much online commerce, it’s become increasingly difficult for state governments and retailers to determine what sales taxes to charge and where.
 Different states take different approaches to the issue, which further complicates things.

-Whether a business owes sales tax to a government often depends on whether the business has a sales tax “nexus” there.
+Whether a business owes sales tax to a state government often depends on whether the business has a sales tax “nexus” there.
 Having a sales tax nexus used to be limited to having a physical presence in a government’s jurisdiction, such as an office or warehouse.
 But that’s changed.

 A 2018 U.S. Supreme Court decision did away with the physical presence requirement for a sales tax nexus.
 Now governments can use other criteria to determine if a business has a nexus within its borders, such as making a certain amount of sales or transactions in the area.